||December 8, 2013|

 Climate Change Impacts and Adaptation

 In 2008, the Metropolitan Washington Council of Governments (COG) Board adopted the National Capital Region (NCR) Climate Change Report, which established regional greenhouse gas (GHG) reduction goals and identified over 100 actions, including adaptation measures.
 A key focus of COG’s adaptation initiatives has been to build the capacity of regional leaders to understand and address the unavoidable impacts of climate change.
 In order to help facilitate COG’s initiatives, COG applied for and received technical assistance through the U.S. Environmental Protection Agency’s Smart Growth Implementation Assistance Program (EPA SGIA).
-The project began in the fall of 2010 and an EPA climate adaptation guidebook is expected to be published in 2013.
-The guidebook will provide an overview of general climate adaptation approaches and pull most of its case studies from the NCR.
-In addition, COG staff has drafted a report that is a synopsis of lessons learned during the project called Summary of Potential Climate Change Impacts, Vulnerabilities, and Adaptation Strategies in the Metropolitan Washington Region.
+EPA published Using Smart Growth Strategies to Create More Resilient Communities in the Washington, D.C., Region, a guidebook that provides an overview of general climate adaptation approaches that pulls most of its case studies from the NCR.
+In addition, COG staff has written a report that is a synopsis of lessons learned during the project called Summary of Potential Climate Change Impacts, Vulnerabilities, and Adaptation Strategies in the Metropolitan Washington Region.

 Through this process of working with EPA COG has been able to engage, educate, and train hundreds of leaders across the region on climate adaptation.
 As part of the project, National Oceanic and Atmospheric Administration (NOAA) came to COG in March 2011 to train local officials on how to conduct a vulnerability assessment in their communities.
 In September 2011, COG held stakeholder meetings for each of the four key sectors addressed during the project, including buildings, land use, transportation and water sectors.
 National and local best practices were presented, climate impacts and vulnerabilities were reviewed and information was gathered from stakeholders to help with the development of the guidebook.
 The draft guidebook was discussed at a stakeholder meeting in March 2012.
 Stakeholders expressed interest in more detailed information on climate impacts and implications for local decision-makers.
 Therefore, COG held a Climate Impacts Symposium on May 21, 2012.
 Materials from these events are below.